%2F%2Fusers%2Fa869641b-b043-4e34-b4bf-82573e28c77a%2Fratecard%2F473584029_8946307992090668_4214345801467424488_n.jpg&w=1200&q=75)

-Southern Flounder are masters of camouflage, blending in with sandy or muddy bottoms.
-They typically run 15-18 inches long, but can grow up to 33 inches.
+Southern Flounder are masters of camouflage, blending into sandy or muddy bottoms.
+They typically range from 15-18 inches long, but can grow up to 33 inches.
 You'll find them in shallow coastal waters, bays, and estuaries.
-These ambush predators lie in wait for smaller fish and crustaceans.
-Fall is prime time for flounder fishing as they move to deeper waters.
-Anglers love targeting them for their tasty white meat and the challenge of hooking these sneaky bottom-dwellers.
-They put up a good fight once hooked too.
-To land a flounder, try drifting or still fishing near structure with live bait like mullet or shrimp.
-Use a light touch - they're notorious bait stealers.
-A local trick is to use a slip sinker rig with a long leader, letting your bait sit right on the bottom where flounder hang out.
-When you feel that distinctive tap-tap, set the hook hard and reel in your catch.
+These ambush predators lie in wait for prey, making them a fun challenge to catch.
+Spring and fall are prime seasons, as flounder move in and out of inlets.
+Anglers love 'em for their delicate, white meat and the thrill of the hunt.
+To land one, try drift fishing with live bait or artificial lures near the bottom.
+A local trick: use a Carolina rig with a live mullet or shrimp, slowly dragging it across the sandy floor.
+When you feel a bite, give the flounder a moment before setting the hook – they often grab prey sideways before repositioning it for the kill.

 Vehicle Guest Capacity: 5